MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [ ] It applies solely to municipal taxes and services.
 - [ ] It prohibits provincial income taxes.

-> **Explanation:** The Income Tax Act is the main federal legislation governing all income tax matters for individuals and corporations.
+> **Explanation:**( The Income Tax Act is the main federal legislation governing all income tax matters for individuals and corporations.)

----

 ### The self-assessment principle means: